N. Kane Bennett

-Neyah Kane Bennett is the founder of Aeton Law Partners LLP.
+Neyah Kane Bennett is the managing partner of Aeton Law Partners LLP.
 He is AV Peer Review Rated by Martindale-Hubbell.
 The AV Rating is the highest possible rating in both legal ability and ethical standards.
-In 2014-2018, he was awarded the Super Lawyer designation for business litigation.
+In 2014-2021, he was awarded the Super Lawyer designation for business litigation.
 He authored the business torts section of a book for ALM on the topic of civil discovery in Connecticut.
-He was selected as a member of the Claims and Litigation Management Alliance upon the recommendation of an advisory board following evaluation for high ethical standards and accomplishment in the profession of law.
+He recently published “How to Bulletproof Your Business, Ten Tips from Ten Years of Business Disputes.”
+The book includes an easy to use checklist and features very practical advice on avoiding lawsuits for small to mid-sized business owners.
+Attorney Bennett is also the publisher of the Connecticut Business Litigation Blog.
+The blog is in its ninth year and covers a variety of legal topics impacting business in Connecticut.

 Attorney Bennett moved on from his job as a prosecutor to join one of Connecticut’s largest litigation and trial firms.
 There, he gained extensive training and experience in civil litigation working alongside and under the supervision of notable veteran attorneys.
 After several years of practice and reaching the status of Partner, Attorney Bennett moved on to form his own law firm, Aeton Law Partners.

 Early in his career, Attorney Bennett started to adopt new legal technologies to increase his service level to clients.
-He has continued to stay on the leading edge in the use of legal technology, and Aeton Law Partners was one of the first firms to use only digital files.
-He published a column for the Connecticut Law Tribune on various technology platforms to help attorneys deploy better methods of law firm practice and management.
-He is also a frequent author and commentator on issues concerning technology and the law.
+He has continued to stay on the leading edge in the use of legal technology.
+Aeton Law Partners was one of the first firms to use only digital files and cloud based practice management.
+He also published a column for the Connecticut Law Tribune on various technology platforms to help attorneys deploy better methods of law firm practice and management.

-Attorney Bennett is the publisher of the Connecticut Business Litigation Blog.
-The blog is in its eighth year and covers a variety of legal topics impacting business in Connecticut.
+Attorney Bennett is the author of the recently published book “How to Bulletproof Your Business, Ten Tips from 10 Years of Business Disputes.”
+The book includes an easy to use checklist and features very practical advice on avoiding lawsuits for small to midsize business owners.
+Attorney Bennett is also the publisher of the Connecticut Business Litigation Blog.
+The blog is in its ninth year and covers a variety of legal topics impacting business in Connecticut.
 Attorney Bennett also has been featured on video or quoted in the news media on his own cases or for opinions on other legal matters.

 - J.D., Suffolk University Law School, Boston, Massachusetts